 For as long as I have been cooking and baking, I still get excited about food.
 It’s a continuous learning process that never gets boring.
 I still love creating new recipes.
 I still love to read cookbooks like novels.
-I still search the grocery store aisles for new products and it’s not unheard of for me to drive miles out of my way seeking the best, the freshest and the most exotic ingredients.
+It’s my thing to search the grocery store aisles for new products.
+Further, it’s not unheard of for me to drive miles out of my way seeking the best, the freshest and the most exotic ingredients.
 People who know me understand that vacation time includes a stroll through a local market for foodie souvenirs and perhaps a cooking class to better understand the regional cuisine.

 And the conference delivered.
 In an ongoing flow over 2 ½ days I was immersed in a wonderful world of knowledgeable speakers and vendors.
 I was captivated by the enthusiasm of not only the professional chefs, but also that of the home cooks and even BBQ guys.
-The conference had something for everyone including sessions on sous vide science, history, cooking demos and food photography plus lots to eat and drink.
+The conference had something for everyone.
+The sessions on sous vide science and history were informative.
+The cooking demos and food photography mouth-watering plus lots to eat and drink.

 The overwhelming take-away from the conference is that this type of cooking has indeed trickled down to the home kitchen for a number of good reasons.
 First and foremost, it is affordable.
 I purchased a highly rated immersion circulator for under $115.00 at the conference.
 A large stockpot, some heavy-duty Ziploc bags and a clip (things I already had in my kitchen) complete the tools needed.
 Second, precision cooking insures whatever it is you are making comes out consistently great.
 I can guarantee that my sous vide steak will be cooked to my perfectly juicy 134 degrees or your perfect 130 degrees every time.